tytydraco/yessleep/out/The_Downstairs_Window_Wont_Change.md

 Perfect echoed in my mind for a good minute, once I came up with that word to describe one thing, it rapidly took the place of every other work I had used to describe anything about what I was seeing out of the egress window, stamping over everything else until everything I saw and remembered seeing was 'perfect'.
 I checked my watch again; it was 7:15 pm now.
 It was still the evening and definitely not what I was seeing with my own two eyes.
 Feeling as though I was in desperate need of sleep, I closed the window and went back up the ladder, right to my bed, sleep would definitely fix this.

 Sleep did not fix this as every day I would wake up, check the basement, go to work, come home, check the basement, and go to sleep again.
-Morning, afternoon, even, dusk, dawn, twilight, every time I checked the downstairs window for the next three weeks, I saw the same day, always at noon, always sunny, even when it was rainy, foggy, or cloudy out here on the main floor.
+Morning, afternoon, evening, dusk, dawn, twilight, every time I checked the downstairs window for the next three weeks, I saw the same day, always at noon, always sunny, even when it was rainy, foggy, or cloudy out here on the main floor.

 I ran an experiment one day: I opened the window from the inside and walked around the outside of the house to find the other end, to my surprise, the window was shut; thinking that maybe it closed on its' own, I returned to the basement and found that the window was still open from this side, which made me theorize that this window wasn't even part of the house at all.

 One day, I got fed up with the strangeness of the window, so I stood in front of the open window and climbed through it.
 It didn't look or feel like it did from the view of looking through the egress, it felt warmer, more comforting, like it wasn't actually a summer day, it was a memory of a summer day, the best summer day you ever had, it felt familiar, like it was simultaneously the platonic ideal concept of a summer day, as well as being a summer day that had already happened.
 I tried to think hard, to find something, anything that would pin it down, why this felt so familiar, why it was this day and no other.
 Was it even about me?

 I had to take a step back to recalibrate, my mind was filling with questions that didn't make a lick of sense, why was I so quick to buy into this being a specific day in summer?
 It was just any old day in summer, because of course it was, it was today and today is not changing window or not... though even at the conclusion of that thought, I questioned my own statement.